CITIZEN CONSUMER CLUB

 “AWARE!
 ALERT!!
 And ACT!!!”

-All ways are available to fight against consumer rights Violations should be conveyed to club members and through them to the general public of the community using various tools.
+All ways that are available to fight against consumer rights violations should be conveyed to club members and through them to the general public of the community using various tools.

 Number of laws to protect consumer were enacted in India from the year 1930 itself.
 Some of the important enactments are :